LittleB0xes/hexed/README.md

 ## Command
 ```
 - hjkl      move
 - g         move to the beginning of the file
 - G         move to the end of the file
 - (         move to the beginning of the line
 - )         move to the end of the line
 - [         move to the beginning of the page
 - ]         move to the end of the page
 - n         next page
 - b         previous page
+- N         next file
+- P         previous file
 - J         jump to address
 - a         insert a byte after cursor position
 - x         cut a byte
 - y         copy a byte
 - p         paste a byte
 - i         insert mode
 - <ESC>     quit insert mode
+- <SPACE>   force refresh
+- <TAB>     show / hide title
 - w         write file
 - q         quit
 ```